ShadowCodersOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 AI assistance was used to:

-* Generate implementation ideas for the Priority Assessment capability.
+- Generate implementation ideas for the Priority Assessment capability.
-* Refine the system flow and identify integration points.
+- Refine the integrated system flow.
-* Review the HTML, CSS, and JavaScript implementation.
+- Review and improve the HTML, CSS, and JavaScript implementation.
-* Support the creation of documentation and reflection text.
+- Support the creation of documentation and reflection text.
-* Validate consistency between the system flow, wireframe, and implementation.
+- Validate consistency between the system flow, wireframe, and implementation.

-All design decisions, integration choices, and final implementation details were reviewed and adjusted manually.
+All final design decisions and implementation choices were reviewed and adapted manually.

 ---